smly/config/README.md

-ume
+UME
 ===

 My personal toolbox for a data mining task.

-This application's main goal is to provide a framework that is able to increase reproducibility and productivity for a data mining competition on kaggle.
+This application's main goal is to provide a framework that is able to increase reproducibility and productivity for a data mining competition on kaggle.com.

 Usage
 -----